 Clipping Your Dog’s Nails

 When you trim your dog’s nails, cut in front of the quick to avoid tissue damage.
 Cut your dog’s nails carefully so you don’t create any sharp edges.
-Afterward, give your dog a treat and lots of affection to reward them for being good.
+Afterward, give your pet a dog treat and lots of affection to reward them for being good.
 Giving your dog positive reinforcement could make it much easier to cut their nails in the future.

 If you’re not comfortable clipping your dog’s nails or your attempts at nail trimming don’t go well, most groomers offer nail clipping services.
 Your vet might also clip your dog’s nails when you take them in for a regular checkup.